1961–62 Northern Rugby Football League season: Play-offs

+Final

 Challenge Cup

-Wakefield Trinity beat Huddersfield 12-6 in the Challenge Cup Final played at Wembley Stadium before a crowd of 81,263.
+Wakefield Trinity beat Huddersfield 12–6 in the Challenge Cup Final played at Wembley Stadium before a crowd of 81,263.

-This was Wakefield Trinity’s third Challenge Cup Final win in four Final appearances.
+This was Wakefield Trinity's third Challenge Cup Final win in four Final appearances.
 Neil Fox, their centre, was awarded the Lance Todd Trophy for his man-of-the-match performance.
 This has been the only time in a Rugby League Challenge Cup Final that a place kick has not been converted.
 Fox dropped three goals for Wakefield Trinity, then worth two points each.

+County cups

+St. Helens beat Swinton 25–9 to win the Lancashire County Cup, and Wakefield Trinity beat Leeds 19–9 to win the Yorkshire County Cup.